ChakradharG/TicTacToe_AI/README.md

 # TicTacToe_AI
-A Tic-Tac-Toe playing bot that uses mini-max algorithm in order to choose the optimal move
+A Tic-Tac-Toe playing bot that uses mini-max algorithm in order to choose the optimal move.

 <br>